lilkidsuave/asteroidsinthecosmos/readme.md

 # BETA
 This repository is an app marketplace for Cosmos.
-It is directly converted from the CasaOS app store.
+It is directly converted from Other app stores.

 # How to use